 Ransomware Hot Line: 800-462-8800

-24x7 Online Access to a Top-tier Ransomware Engineer
+24x7 Online Help from a Top-tier Ransomware Engineer

-Ransomware needs time to steal its way across a target network.
-Because of this, ransomware assaults are commonly unleashed on weekends and at night, when support personnel may be slower to become aware of a penetration and are less able to organize a quick and forceful defense.
-The more lateral movement ransomware is able to achieve inside a target's system, the longer it will require to restore core IT services and damaged files and the more data can be stolen and posted to the dark web.
+Ransomware requires time to steal its way through a target network.
+For this reason, ransomware assaults are commonly unleashed on weekends and at night, when IT personnel are likely to take longer to become aware of a penetration and are less able to organize a quick and forceful defense.
+The more lateral movement ransomware can make inside a target's system, the more time it will require to restore basic IT services and damaged files and the more data can be stolen and posted to the dark web.

-Progent's Ransomware Hot Line is intended to guide organizations to take the time-critical first phase in responding to a ransomware attack by stopping the bleeding.
-Progent's online ransomware expert can help organizations in the Louisville area to locate and quarantine breached devices and protect undamaged assets from being compromised.
+Progent's Ransomware Hot Line is intended to guide you to complete the urgent first phase in mitigating a ransomware attack by stopping the bleeding.
+Progent's remote ransomware experts can assist businesses in the Louisville metro area to locate and isolate infected servers and endpoints and protect undamaged assets from being penetrated.

-If your system has been penetrated by any strain of ransomware, act fast.
+If your system has been penetrated by any version of ransomware, act fast.
 Get help quickly by calling Progent's Ransomware Hot Line at 800-462-8800.

-Modern strains of ransomware like Ryuk, Sodinokibi, Netwalker, and Nephilim encrypt online data and infiltrate any available backups.
-Data synchronized to the cloud can also be impacted.
-For a poorly defended network, this can make automated restoration nearly impossible and effectively sets the datacenter back to square one.
-So-called Threat Actors (TAs), the hackers behind a ransomware attack, demand a ransom payment in exchange for the decryptors required to recover encrypted files.
-Ransomware attacks also attempt to exfiltrate information and hackers require an extra payment in exchange for not publishing this information on the dark web.
-Even if you are able to restore your system to a tolerable point in time, exfiltration can be a big problem according to the sensitivity of the downloaded data.
+Current strains of crypto-ransomware like Ryuk, Sodinokibi, DopplePaymer, and Egregor encrypt online data and attack any available backups.
+Files synchronized to the cloud can also be impacted.
+For a poorly defended environment, this can make system recovery nearly impossible and basically sets the IT system back to the beginning.
+So-called Threat Actors, the cybercriminals behind a ransomware attack, insist on a settlement payment for the decryption tools required to unlock scrambled files.
+Ransomware attacks also attempt to steal (or "exfiltrate") files and hackers demand an additional payment in exchange for not publishing this data or selling it.
+Even if you are able to rollback your network to an acceptable date in time, exfiltration can be a major issue according to the sensitivity of the downloaded data.

-The recovery process subsequent to ransomware penetration involves a number of distinct phases, most of which can be performed in parallel if the response workgroup has a sufficient number of members with the required skill sets.
+The restoration work after a ransomware penetration involves several distinct stages, the majority of which can proceed in parallel if the recovery team has a sufficient number of people with the necessary experience.

-- Quarantine: This urgent initial step involves arresting the lateral spread of the attack within your IT system.
-The longer a ransomware attack is permitted to run unrestricted, the more complex and more expensive the restoration process.
-Because of this, Progent maintains a round-the-clock Ransomware Hotline staffed by seasoned ransomware recovery engineers.
-Quarantine activities consist of cutting off infected endpoint devices from the network to block the contagion, documenting the IT system, and protecting entry points.
+- Quarantine: This urgent initial response requires blocking the sideways progress of ransomware across your IT system.
+The more time a ransomware assault is allowed to go unchecked, the longer and more costly the restoration effort.
+Recognizing this, Progent maintains a round-the-clock Ransomware Hotline monitored by veteran ransomware recovery engineers.
+Containment processes include isolating infected endpoints from the network to minimize the contagion, documenting the IT system, and protecting entry points.

-- System continuity: This involves restoring the network to a minimal useful degree of capability with the least downtime.
-This effort is typically the top priority for the victims of the ransomware assault, who often perceive it to be an existential issue for their company.
-This activity also demands the broadest range of technical skills that cover domain controllers, DHCP servers, physical and virtual servers, PCs, laptops and smart phones, databases, productivity and line-of-business apps, network architecture, and safe endpoint access management.
-Progent's ransomware recovery team uses advanced workgroup tools to organize the complex recovery effort.
-Progent understands the urgency of working quickly, continuously, and in unison with a client's managers and network support group to prioritize tasks and to get vital services back online as quickly as possible.
+- System continuity: This involves bringing back the IT system to a basic acceptable level of capability with the shortest possible delay.
+This process is usually the highest priority for the targets of the ransomware attack, who often see it as a life-or-death issue for their company.
+This activity also requires the broadest array of IT skills that cover domain controllers, DHCP servers, physical and virtual servers, PCs, laptops and smart phones, databases, office and line-of-business applications, network topology, and safe remote access.
+Progent's recovery experts use state-of-the-art workgroup platforms to organize the complex restoration effort.
+Progent appreciates the importance of working quickly, continuously, and in concert with a customer's management and IT staff to prioritize tasks and to put vital services on line again as quickly as feasible.

-- Data recovery: The work required to recover files impacted by a ransomware assault depends on the state of the network, the number of files that are affected, and what restore techniques are required.
-Ransomware assaults can take down pivotal databases which, if not carefully closed, may have to be reconstructed from the beginning.
-This can include DNS and Active Directory (AD) databases.
-Microsoft Exchange and SQL Server depend on Active Directory, and many manufacturing and other mission-critical applications depend on Microsoft SQL Server.
-Often some detective work may be required to locate clean data.
-For example, non-encrypted OST files (Outlook Email Offline Folder Files) may exist on staff desktop computers and notebooks that were off line during the attack.
+- Data restoration: The effort necessary to restore files damaged by a ransomware assault depends on the condition of the systems, how many files are encrypted, and what restore techniques are needed.
+Ransomware attacks can take down key databases which, if not gracefully closed, may need to be reconstructed from scratch.
+This can include DNS and Active Directory databases.
+Microsoft Exchange and SQL Server depend on AD, and many manufacturing and other mission-critical platforms depend on Microsoft SQL Server.
+Some detective work may be required to locate clean data.
+For example, undamaged Outlook Email Offline Folder Files may have survived on employees' desktop computers and laptops that were not connected during the attack.

-- Deploying modern antivirus/ransomware protection: Progent's Active Security Monitoring offers small and mid-sized companies the benefits of the identical anti-virus technology implemented by many of the world's largest corporations including Netflix, Visa, and NASDAQ.
-By delivering in-line malware blocking, identification, mitigation, repair and analysis in one integrated platform, ProSight ASM cuts total cost of ownership, streamlines administration, and expedites resumption of operations.
-The next-generation endpoint protection (NGEP) built into in ProSight ASM was listed by Gartner Group as the industry's "most visionary Endpoint Protection Platform (EPP)."
-Read about Progent's ProSight Active Security Monitoring endpoint protection and ransomware recovery.
+- Implementing advanced antivirus/ransomware protection: Progent's ProSight Active Security Monitoring uses SentinelOne's machine learning technology to give small and medium-sized businesses the advantages of the identical anti-virus technology deployed by some of the world's biggest corporations including Walmart, Visa, and NASDAQ.
+By delivering real-time malware blocking, detection, containment, recovery and forensics in one integrated platform, Progent's ProSight ASM lowers TCO, simplifies management, and promotes rapid operational continuity.
+SentinelOne's next-generation endpoint protection (NGEP) built into in Progent's Active Security Monitoring was listed by Gartner Group as the industry's "most visionary Endpoint Protection Platform (EPP)."
+Progent is a certified SentinelOne Partner.
+Read about Progent's ProSight Active Security Monitoring (ASM) endpoint protection and ransomware defense with SentinelOne technology.

-- Negotiating a settlement with the hacker Progent is experienced in negotiating ransom settlements with hackers.
-This calls for working closely with the ransomware victim and the insurance carrier, if any.
-Activities consist of determining the type of ransomware involved in the attack; identifying and making contact with the hacker; verifying decryption capabilities; deciding on a settlement amount with the victim and the cyber insurance carrier; negotiating a settlement and timeline with the TA; confirming adherence to anti-money laundering (AML) sanctions; carrying out the crypto-currency disbursement to the TA; acquiring, reviewing, and operating the decryptor tool; debugging failed files; building a pristine environment; mapping and reconnecting drives to reflect exactly their pre-encryption state; and recovering physical and virtual devices and services.
+- Negotiating a settlement with the threat actor (TA): Progent has experience negotiating ransom settlements with threat actors.
+This requires close co-operation with the ransomware victim and the cyber insurance carrier, if there is one.
+Activities consist of determining the type of ransomware used in the assault; identifying and establishing communications the hacker; verifying decryption tool; deciding on a settlement amount with the victim and the cyber insurance provider; establishing a settlement and schedule with the TA; confirming adherence to anti-money laundering sanctions; overseeing the crypto-currency transfer to the TA; acquiring, reviewing, and using the decryption tool; debugging decryption problems; building a clean environment; mapping and connecting datastores to reflect precisely their pre-encryption condition; and recovering machines and software services.

-- Forensics: This process is aimed at uncovering the ransomware assault's progress throughout the network from beginning to end.
-This audit trail of how a ransomware assault travelled through the network helps you to evaluate the damage and uncovers vulnerabilities in security policies or work habits that need to be rectified to avoid later breaches.
-Forensics involves the review of all logs, registry, Group Policy Object, Active Directory, DNS, routers, firewalls, scheduled tasks, and core Windows systems to look for changes.
-Forensic analysis is usually given a high priority by the cyber insurance carrier.
-Because forensic analysis can be time consuming, it is critical that other important recovery processes such as business continuity are pursued in parallel.
-Progent has a large roster of IT and cybersecurity experts with the knowledge and experience needed to perform activities for containment, operational resumption, and data recovery without disrupting forensics.
+- Forensic analysis: This activity is aimed at learning the ransomware assault's progress across the network from beginning to end.
+This audit trail of how a ransomware attack progressed through the network assists you to evaluate the impact and brings to light weaknesses in security policies or processes that need to be rectified to avoid future break-ins.
+Forensics involves the examination of all logs, registry, GPO, Active Directory, DNS servers, routers, firewalls, scheduled tasks, and basic Windows systems to check for variations.
+Forensics is usually given a high priority by the insurance provider.
+Since forensic analysis can be time consuming, it is critical that other key recovery processes like operational resumption are pursued in parallel.
+Progent has an extensive roster of IT and data security professionals with the knowledge and experience required to carry out the work of containment, operational continuity, and data restoration without interfering with forensic analysis.

-Progent has delivered remote and onsite network services across the United States for more than 20 years and has earned Microsoft's Gold Partner designation in the Datacenter and Cloud Productivity practice areas.
-Progent's team of subject matter experts includes professionals who have been awarded high-level certifications in foundation technologies such as Cisco infrastructure, VMware virtualization, and major distributions of Linux.
-Progent's cybersecurity experts have earned industry-recognized certifications including CISA, CISSP-ISSAP, and CRISC.
-(See certifications earned by Progent consultants).
-Progent also has top-tier support in financial and Enterprise Resource Planning software.
-This scope of expertise allows Progent to identify and consolidate the undamaged pieces of your IT environment following a ransomware intrusion and reconstruct them rapidly into a viable network.
-Progent has worked with top insurance carriers like Chubb to assist organizations recover from ransomware assaults.
+Progent has provided online and onsite network services across the United States for over 20 years and has earned Microsoft's Gold Partner designation in the Datacenter and Cloud Productivity practice areas.
+Progent's roster of subject matter experts (SMEs) includes professionals who have earned advanced certifications in foundation technology platforms including Cisco networking, VMware, and popular Linux distros.
+Progent's cybersecurity consultants have earned internationally recognized certifications including CISA, CISSP-ISSAP, and GIAC.
+(Refer to certifications earned by Progent consultants).
+Progent also offers guidance in financial management and Enterprise Resource Planning applications.
+This broad array of skills allows Progent to salvage and integrate the undamaged parts of your information system after a ransomware intrusion and rebuild them quickly into a functioning system.
+Progent has collaborated with top cyber insurance providers like Chubb to assist organizations clean up after ransomware attacks.

-Contact Progent for Ransomware System Recovery Consulting in Louisville
+Contact Progent for Ransomware System Recovery Expertise in Louisville

-For ransomware cleanup services in the Louisville area, call Progent at 800-462-8800 or see Contact Progent.
+For ransomware system recovery consulting services in the Louisville metro area, call Progent at 800-462-8800 or visit Contact Progent.